Study in Canada

 • Completion of relevant prior education (12th / diploma / degree)

-• Academic background aligned with the chosen program
+• Academic background aligned with the chosen program.

 • Minimum scores depend on course and institution